Import data from CSV files

 The LOAD CSV

-clause will create relationships much faster, and consequently
+clause will create relationships much faster and consequently

-nodes or node properties once you import them:
+node properties once you import them:

 CREATE INDEX ON :Node(id);